 Adding fragrance to dryer load

-Some of you wrote saying you really miss the lovely fragrance you had when using dryer sheets.
+Some of you have written saying you really miss the lovely fragrance you had when using dryer sheets.
 If this is important to you, here’s a much healthier and better alternative

 The biggest complaint I have received from readers is that while dryer sheets would eliminate static cling, the wool dryer balls do not.
 In fact, reported several (thousand) people, static cling makes these folks want to throw the balls out and go back to the old dry sheets.
 Don’t do that!
 Really … there is an explanation and a simple solution.